 A Pioneering Vision for Life After High School

-what happens after high school for capable students who are not yet ready for independent adulthood.
+OPTIONS Transitions to Independence was created to address a need that few people recognized at the time: what happens after high school for capable students who are not yet ready for independent adulthood.

 Foundations at Brehm Preparatory School